ralflukner/gcp-resource-audit-cleanup/README.md

 ## Contributing

-We welcome contributions to improve this tool:
+We welcome contributions that enhance system reliability and safety:

 1. Fork the repository
 2. Create a feature branch